timb-machine-mirrors/anarcat-feed2exec/README.rst

 .. marker-installation

 Multiple feeds can also be added with the OPML import command.
-See the :doc:`usage` document for more information.
+See the :doc:`usage` document for more information including known issues and limitations.

 Installation
 ------------